Overshopping (Written in 2015)

 But who can remember the workers while being flirted with by a rack of fashion crack at Forever21?
 Hey, you can always offload them on Poshmark.

-Really?
 No. You can't.
 The cheap stuff doesn't sell.
 It's Goodwill fodder (85% of that doesn't sell), or landfill.
-It's come to this: At our current shopping rate the textiles we discard, laid end to end, would reach the sun in 15 months.
+At our current shopping rate the textiles we discard could reach the sun in 15 months.

-I placed the revenues of ten Dead Clothes brands next to the personal net worth of the man at the top, next to the GDP of entire countries.
-See how the H&M Persson family owns more than the whole not-poor kingdom of Jordan generated last year?
+I placed the revenues of ten brands next to the personal net worth of the man at the top, next to the GDP of entire countries.
+See how the H&M Persson family owns more than the kingdom of Jordan generated last year?
 How the baron of Zara (which started the trend for instant trend) Amancio Ortega's $70 Billion is more than Sri Lanka earned in 2015?
 I know this is not apples to apples, but it makes you think.
 Why do we keep giving these men all our money for their badly sewn blouses?
 Does it make us happy?

-Flooding the secondary market with mall brands, we're creating the end of vintage: Nothing new is worth keeping (or will even last) for 25 years.
+We are now flooding the secondary market with mall brands: We're creating the end of vintage: Nothing new is worth keeping (or will last) for 25 years.